-- 1. Hold a bachelor's degree. - 2.
+- 1. Hold a bachelor's degree from an accredited institution. - 2.
 Hold a current, valid un-revoked Standard License in Hawai'i or another state. - 3.
-Hold one of the following: - a) Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or - b) A current valid National Board Certification in the license field or - c) Be designated as a teacher leader by the Hawaii Department of Education, Hawaii Charter Schools, or Hawaii Association of Independent Schools. - 4.
+Hold one of the following: - a) Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or - b) A current valid National Board Certification in the license field or - c) Be designated as a teacher leader by the Hawai'i Department of Education, Hawai'i Charter Schools, or Hawai'i Association of Independent Schools. - 4.
 Satisfactory completion of 5 out of the last 8 years of full-time P-12 experience under the Standard License, either in Hawai'i or another state. - 5.
 Professional Fitness clearance.